 Retail size meat and deli products are some of the more difficult for the food bank to source and are highly desirable to our agencies.

 Retailers have seen the advantage to partnering with us at the store level - from the impact on their local communities, to the enthusiasm expressed by their team members as the program continues to grow.

 We have strategically added new stores in areas that we have existing or new opportunities for pick ups and deliveries to maximize our transportation to the fullest potential.
-Two temperature controlled vehicles are on the road daily making stops at retail store combined with agency deliveries.
+Two temperature controlled vehicles are on the road daily making stops at retail stores after they deliver to our agencies.